unabstracted/tekx/xray/index.rst

 Takeaways
 +++++++++++

-  - Best practice is to deploy X-Ray on an external system
+  - Best practice is to deploy X-Ray on an external system.
-  - X-Ray doesn't require complex network configuration and can be used with or without DHCP
+  - X-Ray doesn't require complex network configuration and can be used with or without DHCP.
-  - Multiple X-Ray tests can be queued simultaneously
-  - Or key differentiators
+  - X-Ray is a key tool for differentiating the superior architecture of Nutanix compared to platforms such as VSAN, HyperFlex, and Simplivity.
+  - X-Ray uses industry standard load generation tools such as **fio** and transparent/modifiable test cases to build customer confidence in test results.
+  - In the same way Nutanix elevates conversation above basic HCI to focus on the real impacts of the Enterprise Cloud, X-Ray elevates conversations around platform evaluation and can act as key, measurable success criteria for POCs.
+  - X-Ray can also be used in non-competitive situations to build customer confidence in the Nutanix platform and potential grow deal sizes and take on additional workloads.